 Once in Brienz, you can experience another Lake Brienz highlight: Getting up Brienzer Rothorn.
-While you could hike up, using the old locomotive to enjoy the mountain views of Brienzer Rothorn, which is 2,100 meters above sea level, is a must-do on a clear day.
-The lake is almost always in sight while going up.
+You could hike up or use the old locomotive to enjoy the mountain views of Brienzer Rothorn (about 2,100 meters above sea level).
+The lake is often in sight while going up.

-The hotel is a beautiful luxury hotel – if you can, I recommend booking a room at Giessbach Hotel in Brienz with a waterfall view.
+The Grandhotel Giessback is a beautiful luxury hotel.
+If you can, I recommend booking a room at Giessbach Hotel in Brienz with a waterfall view.
 The hotel is closed in winter, but you can enjoy the waterfall view even if you don’t stay at the hotel.

 Iseltwald is another adorable village on the southern shores of Lake Brienz.
-The pier has become a popular photo motif, but walking by the traditional Swiss houses feel authentic – despite the tourists.
-Get here by Postauto, car, or boat – or walk to Iseltwald from the Giessbach Waterfalls.
+The pier has become a popular photo motif, but the traditional Swiss houses feel authentic despite the tourists.
+Get here by bus, car, or boat – or walk to Iseltwald from the Giessbach Waterfalls.